-- Make sure that all connectors are securely mated. - Check the condition of all cables and connectors for damage.
+- Make sure that all connectors are securely mated. - Check all cables are not loose and secured to the chair. - Check the condition of all cables and connectors for damage.

 Checking controller:

 - Check the thin rubber gaiter or boot around the base of the joystick shaft for damage or splitting.
 Check visually only, do not handle the gaiter. - Make sure that all components of the control system are securely mounted.
 Do not over-tighten any securing screws.